 Like Methadone Maintenance Treatment (MMT), patients can use CBD.
 MMT is a common way to inhibit withdrawal in patients.

 Methadone is very effective.
-Thousands of opiate addicts around the world have recovered thanks to methadone.
+Thousands of opiate addicts around the world have found a successful life after methadone recovery.

 CBD, however, provides its own set of advantages over methadone.
 First, CBD is not an opiate.
 It’s not only less addicting than opiates, CBD is not addictive at all.